The David Wills Story

 Hours & Getting There

-The David Wills House Museum is located at 8 Lincoln Square in Gettysburg.
+The David Wills House is located at 8 Lincoln Square in downtown Gettysburg.
 Metered street parking and a self-parking garage located on Racehorse Alley are available.
-Park your car at the Visitor Center and take the free shuttle from Freedom Transit.
-Shuttles pick up and drop off from the Flag Plaza at the Visitor Center throughout the day.
+Park your car at the Gettysburg National Military Park Museum & Visitor Center and take the free Freedom Transit shuttle.
+Shuttles pick up and drop off at the Flag Plaza at the Museum & Visitor Center throughout the day.
 Find shuttle information here.

 February: President’s Day Weekend and the last weekend of February, 10 a.m. – 4 p.m.